Lyme Regis branch line: Origins

 The LSWR subscribed £25,000 to the cost of the construction, and agreed to manage and work the line in perpetuity.
 It was to take up to 55% of receipts for expenses, plus 4% on the cost of works it provided; the owning company would take the balance unless that proved inadequate to pay 4% on the shareholders' £55,000, in which case the LSWR would rebate 10% on through traffic.

 Construction began on 19 June 1900.
 The line generally followed contours, and there was only one major structure, the Cannington Viaduct.
 During its construction the west abutment and the adjacent pier slipped badly, delaying the opening.
 Other difficulties during construction resulted in delay and an extension of twelve months was authorised, and an application had to be made to the Board of Trade for an additional £10,000 in share capital and £3,000 in loans.

 A special train was run on 22 January 1903 with VIP passengers to inspect the nearly-complete line, but difficulties with the Cannington Viaduct prevented the planned opening at Whitsun.
-The LSWR arranged a horse bus connection from Axminster to Lyme Regis in the intervening period.
+The LSWR arranged a horse-drawn omnibus connection from Axminster to Lyme Regis in the intervening period.

 The line eventually opened on 24 August 1903; the first train left Lyme Regis at 9.40 a.m., and at 12.25 p.m. a special train for dignitaries left Lyme, also carrying 200 children whose fare had been paid for by public subscription; the train returned at 1.15 p.m.

 The railway was operated from the outset by the London and South Western Railway, and was well-used but financially unsuccessful, and the owning company asked the LSW to take it over, which it did, effective on 1 January 1907.